Back to Shark Guides

 • Brush roll worn out and not spinning freely

-• Small object like a sock or cord sucked into brush housing
+• A small object such as a sock or cord sucked into the brush housing

 Most fixes happen in the first 3 steps.